BSU-Spatial-Data-in-R/finalproject/README.md

 4. A Discussion of your results that puts your results in the context of your question, considers alternative analysis strategies and why they may or may not be better than the approach you chose, describes additional data that might be important for your question, and considers the role of extent and resolution in your analysis.

+## Assessment

+You'll submit a draft of the final report on **December 7**.
+I'll give you feedback based on your project and on your objectives for the course.
+You'll then have a chance to address my feedback before turning in your final draft on **December 14**.
+Your final self-assessment will ask you to reflect on your objectives for the course and evaluate the degree to which your final project demonstrates that you achieved your objectives. *Thus, when you are designing your project, make sure that you have your initial objectives in mind.*

+**A note on grades**: You will be responsible for assessing how well your assignment demonstrates that you achieved your objectives.
+I reserve the right to change the grade you've given yourself, but will provide clear justification for why I'm doing that. _Without a completed self-assessment there is no grade for your final project_, so please make sure you complete it.